-Classroom parties, with room parents providing treats, are set up for three times each year: Halloween, Christmas and Valentine Day.
+Classroom parties, with room parents providing treats, are set up for three times each year: Halloween, Christmas and Valentine's Day.
+Please note parents who are assigned to help at the parties are not allowed to bring younger siblings or other children to the parties.